What’s on Conti Street – Prince Conti Hotel New Orleans

 Photo courtesy of The Bombay Club on Facebook

 Stroll through the French Quarter, and you’ll find yourself immersed in the colorful history of one of the nation’s oldest neighborhoods.
-The Vieux Carre’s stories are told by its architecture, its people and even its street names.
+The stories of the Vieux Carré are told by its architecture, its people and even its street names.
 Take Conti Street, for example.
-Connecting the Mississippi River and Rampart Street, it’s named for French royalty: a prince in the Bourbon family.
-Conti Street is a nod to the city’s multicultural history, and today, it’s home to restaurants, bars and other attractions.
-Here are just a few to check out.
+Connecting the Mississippi River and Rampart Street, it’s named for French royalty, a prince in the Bourbon family.
+Conti Street is a nod to the city’s multicultural history, and today, it’s home to numerous restaurants, bars and other attractions.
+Here are just a few to check out, starting from N. Rampart St. to the Mississippi River.

 Prince Conti Hotel (830 Conti St.)

-The namesake of our hotel should be obvious to you now–and it should also make the address easy to remember.
-High ceilings, antique decor and courtyards contribute to the vintage New Orleans flavor, and the central French Quarter location makes it a great stepping-off point to any destination in the French Quarter.
-Don’t forget to stop in the adjoined Bombay Club for a classic martini, a perfectly cooked steak and live jazz,
+The namesake of our hotel should be obvious to you now — and it should also make the address easy to remember.
+High ceilings, antique decor and courtyards contribute to the vintage New Orleans flavor, and the central French Quarter location makes it a great stepping-off point to any destination in the French Quarter and beyond.
+Don’t forget to stop in the adjoined Bombay Club for a classic martini, a perfectly cooked steak and live jazz (more on that below).

 Broussard’s (819 Conti St.)